shoepack/legal-eagle/README.md

-# Legal Eagle - Invoice Highlighter
+# LegalUtils - Invoice Highlighter

 This script, `highlight_ac_simple.py`, is a Python tool for processing PDF invoices.
 It automatically identifies and highlights specific sections within an invoice to make reviewing easier.